The royal family and I go back a long way, since I’ve been fascinated with them since my earliest memory.

 I Watched Prince Andrew Marry Sarah

-Five years later, in July 1986, I rose early again to watch another royal wedding when Prince Andrew, the younger brother of Charles, married a red-haired beauty.
-They seemed to be deeply in love — yet this marriage, too, ended in divorce.
+Five years later, in July 1986, I rose early again to watch another royal wedding on TV when Prince Andrew, the younger brother of Charles, married a red-haired beauty.
+This marriage, too, ended in divorce.

 Later that same day, we hosted a Royal Wedding Garden Party!
 My daughter Katie, aged four, and I wore matching dresses that I sewed myself!